-I have a close working relationship with my NHS and Private colleagues, both in Belfast and London and the small number of patients who require spinal procedures such as cervical surgery or spinal fusion can have this performed in the Ulster Clinic in Belfast by my consultant colleague, Mr Kyle McDonald, who previously was my registrar and trained with me in the Royal Victoria Hospital.
+I have a close working relationship with my NHS and Private colleagues, both in Belfast and London and the small number of patients who require spinal procedures such as cervical surgery or spinal fusion can have this performed in the Ulster Clinic in Belfast by my consultant colleague, Mr Eugene Verzin, who previously was my registrar and trained with me in the Royal Victoria Hospital.

 Patients requiring more complex spinal procedures including scoliosis surgery, anterior spinal surgery or lumbar or cervical disc replacement can be referred to my colleagues in the Wellington Hospital in London which has high dependency and intensive care facilities not available in any of the private hospitals in Northern Ireland.